kinglisky/vtemp-chrome-extension/template/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with auto reload && import the **dist** folder in the Chrome browser
 npm run dev

-# build for production with minification
+# build for production with minification && crx package
 npm run build
 ```